dazollMS/azure-docs/articles/active-directory/active-directory-self-service-signup.md

 Currently the following services support takeover:

 * RMS

-The following services will soon be supporting takeover:

 * PowerBI

 The following do not and require additional admin action to migrate user data after an external takeover.